Rationalization refers to society’s shift from reliance on traditions and emotions towards reliance on rationality and science.

 In sociology, this concept is developed by Weber, who identified rationalization as a key element of modern Western societies, guided by the ‘Protestant Ethics’ valuing hard work and reward for effort (Weber & Kalberg, 2013).

-Rationalization is one of the key concepts of sociology, which was significant in Max Weber’s works (Weber & Kalberg, 2013).
+Rationalization is one of the key concepts of sociology, which was significant in Max Weber’s theories (Weber & Kalberg, 2013).
 It refers to the process of transition to rationality, built on the principles of efficiency, calculability, predictability, and control.

 Weber described rationalization in the context of changes that the Western society went through.